 Brewmaster / Master Brewer

-What does a brewmaster even do?
-The brewmaster oversees the entire brewing process, recipes, collaborations, and more.
+So what does a brewmaster do?
+The brewmaster oversees the entire brewing process, recipes, collaborations and more.
 They also manage the brewers below them.
-It typically requires over 10 years of experience in the brewing industry to become a brewmasters and they also are often cicerones too.
+It typically requires over 10 years of experience in the brewing industry to become a brewmaster and they also are often cicerones too.

 Head or Lead Brewer